 Every pleading of a party represented by a licensed attorney or advocate shall be signed by at least one attorney or advocate of record in his individual name, whose address and telephone number shall be stated.
 A party who is not represented by an attorney or advocate shall sign his pleading and state his address and telephone number.
 Except when otherwise specifically provided by Rule or statute, pleadings need not be verified or accompanied by affidavit.
-The English and American Common Law Rule in equity that the averments of an answer under oath must be overcome by the testimony of two witnesses or of one witness sustained by corroborating circumstances is not applicable in the District Courts.
 The signature of an attorney or advocate constitutes a certificate by him that he has read the pleading; that to the best of his knowledge, information, and belief there is good ground to support it; and that it is not interposed for delay.
 If a pleading is not signed or is signed with intent to defeat the purpose of this Section it may be stricken as sham and false and the action may proceed as though the pleading had not been served.
 For a willful violation of this Section an attorney or advocate may be subjected to appropriate disciplinary action.
 Similar action may be taken if scandalous or indecent matter is inserted.

 Section 212.
-Defenses and Objections; When and How Presented-By Pleading
+Defenses and Objections; When and How Presented-By Pleading.